grammyjs/website/site/docs/guide/basics.md

 ## Sending Messages With Reply

-You can use the Telegram reply-to feature by specifying the message identifier to reply using `reply_to_message_id`.
+You can use the Telegram reply-to feature by specifying the message identifier to reply to using `reply_to_message_id`.

 ```ts
 bot.hears("ping", async (ctx) => {